EOxServer/eoxserver/docs/sphinx/en/users/idm.rst

 Identity Management System
 ==========================

 The Identity Management System (IDMS) provides access control capabilities for security relevant data.
-The current IDMS supports SOAP Services and is based on other free and open software projects, namely the `Charon Project <http://www.enviromatics.net/charon/>`_ and the `HMA Authentication Service <http://wiki.services.eoportal.org/tiki-index.php?page=HMA+Authentication+Service>`_.
-In the context of the EOxServer, the IDMS can be used  to provide authentication and authorisation capabilities for the `WCS-EO SOAP Proxy <http://eoxserver.org/doc/en/users/soap_proxy.html>`_.
+The current IDMS supports the EOxServer with a native security component and other SOAP Services.
+The system is based on other free and open software projects, namely the `Charon Project <http://www.enviromatics.net/charon/>`_, `the Shibboleth framwork<http://shibboleth.internet2.edu/>`_ and  the `HMA Authentication Service <http://wiki.services.eoportal.org/tiki-index.php?page=HMA+Authentication+Service>`_.
+In the context of the EOxServer, the SOAP support in the IDMS can be used to provide authentication and authorisation capabilities for the `WCS-EO SOAP Proxy <http://eoxserver.org/doc/en/users/soap_proxy.html>`_.

+The IDMS uses to different schemes for authentication: The native EOxServer component relies on Shibboleth for Authentication, the SOAP components use the Charon framework.

-The approach chosed for the IDMS follows the OGC best practise document `User Management Interfaces for Earth Observation Services <http://portal.opengeospatial.org/files/?artifact_id=40677>`_ for the authentication concept.
+The approach chosed for the SOAP part of the IDMS follows the OGC best practise document `User Management Interfaces for Earth Observation Services <http://portal.opengeospatial.org/files/?artifact_id=40677>`_ for the authentication concept.
 The authentication part is following the ideas of the `XACML data flow pattern <http://docs.oasis-open.org/xacml/2.0/access_control-xacml-2.0-core-spec-os.pdf>`_: The IDMS authorisation part consists of a Policy Decision Point (PDP, here represented through the Charon Policy Management And Authentication Service) and the Policy Enforcement Point (PEP, represented through the Charon PEP Service).
 The following figure gives an overview of the IDMS SOAP part:

 .. figure:: images/IDM_SOAP_Components.png
    :align: center